catjsteam/catjs/README.md

             }
         ]

-* **Manual scrap resolve** Set the scrap for manual resolve.
+* **Manual scrap resolve** Set the scrap for manual resolve
 Only when your test script is ready set to resolved.

         // catjs promise declaration
         var catjsdef = _catjs.manager.defer();